 Loosely cover the shaped croissants and allow to rest at room temperature (I suggest just keeping them on the counter) for 1 hour, then place in the refrigerator to rest for 1 hour.
 Unlike a lot of croissant recipes, I prefer the shaped croissants to be cold going into the oven.
 They won’t spread as much.
 They will rise and proof for the 1 hour at room temperature and continue to do so in the refrigerator for another hour.

 The croissants are ready to bake after that!
 FINALLY.

 Brush them with egg wash (egg + milk).

 Indulge.
 Because after making the dough and rolling it out a million times, you completely deserve to.
+Enjoy them plain or with jam or homemade raspberry sauce.
 Interested in chocolate croissants?
-That recipe is coming later this month. 🙂 (Update: here is my chocolate croissant recipe!)
+Of course you are!

 FAQ: Why Are There Are Chunks of Butter in my Dough & Why Did Butter Leak Out of the Croissants?

 These are 2 common questions and I’m happy to sum it all up for you.
 Some butter leakage during the baking process is normal and expected, however if your baking croissants are sitting on pools of butter, your butter layer may have been too cold.
 It would make sense to give the best temperature for the butter layer, but you’re really looking for texture.
 You want the dough and sheet of butter to be similar in softness.
 If the butter layer is too hard, it will crack and split under the dough.
 Let it sit at room temperature to soften before the laminating process (step 7) OR reduce the chill time in step 6 down from 30 minutes to about 15.

 See Your Croissants!

 Many readers tried this recipe as part of a baking challenge!
 Feel free to email or share your recipe photos with us on social media. 🙂Print